gbif/pipelines/livingatlas/README.md

 ### Prerequisite services

 1. Run ala-namematching-service on port 9179 using the dock-compose file like so:

 `docker-compose -f ala-nameservice.yml up -d`

 You can test it by checking this url: http://localhost:9179/api/search?q=Acacia

 1. Run solr on port 8983 using the dock-compose file like so:

-`docker-compose -f solr8.yml up -d` and then setup the collection using the following script:
+`docker-compose -f solr8.yml up -d`

+and then setup the collection using the following script (in the `solr` subdirectory):

 `./update-solr-config.sh`

 You can test it by checking this url: http://localhost:8983

 ### Setting up la-pipelines